bkota0404/611_Final_project/README.md

 32. UIOwnable.java - Interface used for screen class which owns other screens
 33. WithDrawlDepositDialog.java Withdrawl Deposit UI.
 Extends Dialog

+**Jar Files**
+Forms_rt.jar
+Sqlite-jdbc-3.32.3.2.jar

+**Data Files**
+Stocks.csv

 Notes:
 -------------------------------------------------------------------------------------------------
-1. Files to be parsed should be stored in ConfigFiles, for parser class to read class along with the .wav file for music to be played
+1. Files to be parsed should be stored in src folder depending on the whether they are database or data files, for parser class to read class along with the .wav file for music to be played

 2. Bonus Implementations:
 	a.
 Parser created to read the json response from the stock api and write into file
 	b.
 Welcome message will be played as soon as the ATM screen is displayed.
 	c.
 Repository Pattern implemented to separate entities and the Dbstorage.
 We have created a BankRepository which will act as an master interface and also specific repositories for each entity like Account, User, Stocks etc.,.
 These interfaces named AccountCreation, UserCreation extends the main repository and is used to create successful records in db and as keep the data layer clean.

-3. The code can be run in terminal but not on eclipse or IntelliJ workspace since the path is not consistent for the both.
-Followed the convention mentioned on piazza but modified the path to System.getProperty("user.dir") + "/database/" since adding src to the path will cause issues on terminal.
+3. To display the stock options and their prices, we leveraged the already available API from internet from financialmodelingprep and generated our own key which we used to call and receive response from the API in the form of JSON.

+4. The structure from the above mentioned JSON is read and written into an CSV from which it is read to display on GUI.
+For this purpose we have created a separate ListToFile class which acts as a parser.

+5. The code is tested to run on MAC computers due to unavailability of a Windows OS, we couldn't test but should work may be with a change in execute command.  java -cp "src/database/*;src" Main

-4. Platform Used - MAC
+6. Platform Used - MAC

 How to run:
 -------------------------------------------------------------------------------------------------
 1. Navigate to the directory after downloading the project
-2. Run the following instructions on command line: javac *.java java Main.java
+2. Run the following instructions on command line: javac -cp "src/database/*" src/*.java java -cp "src/database/*:src" Main